Why This Matters

 Reciprocity

-- Disproportionate returns are common—a small gift can generate compliance with much larger requests because the obligation feels uncomfortable until resolved
+- Disproportionate returns are common.
+A small gift (a free address label from a charity) can generate compliance with a much larger request (a monetary donation) because the feeling of obligation is uncomfortable until resolved.

 - Builds relationships and trust in interpersonal contexts, but can feel manipulative when the initial "gift" is clearly strategic